 Notable for being screened as a double-feature with I Eat Your Skin, which somehow is a far lesser-known film.

 This film provides examples of:

-- Ax Crazy: The hippies goes this after eating the pies.
-Also, the construction crew working on the dam goes this after they have sex with one of the hippies.
+- Ax-Crazy: The hippies go this after eating the pies.
+Also, the construction crew working on the dam goes this after they gang-rape one of the hippies.

-- Equal-Opportunity Evil: The coven consists of two white men, three white women (one of whom is pregnant), an Asian woman, a black man and a Hispanic man.
-The Hispanic man's the leader.
+- Equal-Opportunity Evil: The coven consists of two white men, three white women (one of whom is pregnant), an Asian woman, a black man and an Indian man.
+The Indian man's the leader.

 - Human Sacrifice: The hippies pretend to sacrifice one of their number to scare him; however, later, whilst he's unconscious, one of them actually does kill him.

 - Impaled with Extreme Prejudice: The pregnant hippie, after learning she's got rabies and realizing the implications this has for her baby, stabs herself with a wooden stake.

 - Nice Job Breaking It, Hero: Pete.
 Why did he think infecting a bunch of already ax-crazy people with rabies was a good thing?